AI-Fundamentals/DiffPrivNPUserModeling/README.md

 2. Run training script `experiments/train.py` with an appropriate settings file.
 Load training data from data folder.
 Save model weights and metadata parameters in models folder.
 Save training metrics plot to figures folder.
 3. Run `experiments/eval_epochs.py`, with an appropriate settings file, to evaluate model performance for different numbers of training epochs.
 4. Run `experiments/eval_ntraj.py`, with an appropriate settings file, to evaluate model performence for different numbers of inference trajectories.
 This requires the user to specify a specific set of model weights to use- this will likely be the best training epoch (as evaluated during step 3).
-5. Load test performance data and plot.
+5. Load test performance data from CSV files and plot.
 Save to figures folder.

-For a detailed description of the workflow, see the [jobscripts folder](/jobscripts/README.md).## Settings files
+For a detailed description of the workflow, see the [jobscripts folder](/jobscripts/README.md).

 ## Settings files